 Your employer's 401(a) defined contribution plan provides you with an additional way to save toward retirement.

-A 401(a) defined contribution plan is an employer-sponsored plan for employees who meet eligibility rules as defined by, your employe's plan documents.
+A 401(a) defined contribution plan is an employer-sponsored plan for employees who meet eligibility rules as defined by, your employer's plan documents.
 Your employer will also identify the investment providers available under the 401(a) plan.

 Who is eligible to participate in a 401(a) defined contribution plan?